hbenben/learngit/readme.txt

 git learn four.
 Git tracks changes five.
 GIT learn six.
-creating a new branch is quick and simple(two).
+creating a new branch is quick and simple(four).